littlebunch/fdc-api/README.md

 # gnutdata-api
 Provides query and retrieval REST services for USDA "Branded Food Products" datasets.
-Also included are standalone admin utilities for loading USDA csv files into CouchDB.
+Also included are standalone admin utilities for loading USDA csv files into a datastore of your choice.
+Applications are coded out of the box for a Couchbase implementation but it's possible without a great deal of effort to implement a MongoDb, ElasticSearch or whatever datastore using the ds package.
+The steps below outline how to go about building and running the applications using Couchbase.

 ### Step 1: Set up go environment if necessary
 Clone this repo into your [go workspace](https://golang.org/doc/code.html), e.g. $GOPATH/src/github.com/littlebunch

 ### Step 2: Install supporting packages as needed.
-Normally, your editor should install these automatically.
+Often, your editor, e.g. Atom or Visual Studio Code, will install these for you automatically.
 The list includes:

 *[gin framework](https://github.com/gin-gonic/gin) go get github.com/gin-gonic/gin  and go get gopkg.in/appleboy/gin-jwt.v2
-*[gin-jwt](https://github.com/appleboy/gin-jwt) go get github.com/appleboy/gin-jwt
-*[bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) go get golang.org/x/crypto/bcrypt
 *[gocb]("gopkg.in/couchbase/gocb.v1") CouchBase SDK
 *[yaml](http://gopkg.in/yaml.v2) go get gopkg.in/yaml.v2
 *[endless](https://github.com/fvbock/endless) go get github.com/fvbock/endless
 *[simplejson](https://github.com/bitly/go-simplejson) go get github.com/bitly/go-simplejson

 ### Step 3:Install the gnut-bfpd-api webserver and standalone loader into your $GOBIN:
 ```
 cd $GOPATH/src/github.com/littlebunch.com/gnut-bfpd-api/api; go build -o $GOBIN/bfpd main.go
 cd $GOPATH/src/github.com/littlebunch.com/gnut-bfpd-api//ingest go build -o $GOBIN/ingest ingest.go intestbfpd.go
 ```
 ### Step 4: Install [Couchbase](https://www.couchbase.com)
-If you do already have access to a CouchBase instance then you will need to download and install the Community edition.
+If you do not already have access to a CouchBase instance then you will need to download and install the Community edition.

 ### Step 5:  Load the BFPD csv data
-1. From your Couchbase console, create a bucket, e.g. gnutdata and a user, e.g. gnutadmin with the following roles on the bucket:  Views Reader, Query Select, Search Reader, Data Reader, Application Access.
+1. From your Couchbase console, create a bucket, e.g. gnutdata and a user, e.g. gnutadmin with the following roles on the bucket:  Views Reader, Query Select, Search Reader, Data Reader, Application Access, and indexes.
+Sample scripts are also provided in the couchbase path for these steps as well.
 2. Configure config.yml (see below) for host, bucket and user id/pw values you have selected.
 3. Download and unzip the BFPD csv file into a location of your choice.
 4. Run the loader:
 ```
 $GOBIN/ingest -c /path/to/config.yml -i /path/to/BFFD.csv -t BFPD
 ```
-The loader can take up to an hour or two for a complete load.
+The loader can take up to an hour for a complete load on an I5 MBP.
 5. Start the web server (see below)

 ## Configuration